 VITAMINS AND SUPPLEMENTS FOR SENIOR PETS

 Aging pets are the group that will receive the largest benefits from vitamins and supplements.
-Just like humans, dogs and other pets can become arthritic with age.
-Glucosamine supplements may decrease the discomfort caused by arthritis in both people and animals.
+Just like humans, dogs and other pets, have wear and tear on bones & ligaments as they age.
+Glucosamine supplements may decrease the discomfort this causes in both people and animals.
 Many veterinarians recommend a combination of glucosamine and chondroitin to preserve and lubricate aging joints.
 Along with these targeted supplements, a multivitamin and mineral supplement can help to preserve health and increase comfort in an aging pet.
 Consider our K-10+® Glucosamine Supplement.

 Choosing a vitamin and supplement routine for your pet might sound complicated.
 Talking to your veterinarian will help you to decide on the correct dog supplements for your pet.
 Especially as pets age, vitamins and supplements can be beneficial.